Swindon Hindu Centre celebrates Ganesh Utsav

 Pratap Mane, from the centre, said the public event will be a Swindon first.

-The centre recently celebrated Siddharth, an event for Lord Krishna, which also featured a procession where a Krishna idol was taken through the town.
+The centre recently celebrated Shri Jagannath Rathyatra, which also featured a procession where three idols of Jagannath and his brother and sister were taken through the town.

 "This is one of the major festivals celebrated in India," Mr Mane said.